This simple brown sugar syrup comes together in 5 minutes and has a deep caramel flavor! It’s great for coffee drinks or pancakes.

 Brown sugar simple syrup works as a substitute for maple syrup!
 Maple syrup can be expensive, so this easy affordable option works like a charm.
 In fact, it tastes almost as good as the real thing!
 Here are some ideas for using this maple syrup substitute:

-- Pancakes like Go-To Banana Pancakes, Almond Flour Pancakes, Best-Ever Oatmeal Pancakes, Cozy Applesauce Pancakes, or Go-To Vegan Pancakes
+- Pancakes like Go-To Banana Pancakes, Almond Flour Pancakes, Oatmeal Pancakes, Applesauce Pancakes, Vegan Pancakes or Vegan Banana Pancakes

 - Waffles like Perfect Waffles, Best Blueberry Waffles, Fluffy Gluten Free Waffles, or Pumpkin Waffles